 Vegan TV - Interview with Juliet of Viva!

 Celebrating 20 years of Viva!

-Juliet launched Viva!’s merchandise range in a catalogue, Gifts for Life, which from the beginning had 100 veggie books and the classic Don’t Mess with the Animals T shirt.
+Juliet launched Viva!’s merchandise range via catalogue, Gifts for Life, which from the beginning had 100 veggie books and the classic Don’t Mess with the Animals T shirt.
 Today, Katrina Gazley is merchandise manager.
 Juliet set up the database and fundraising systems and continues to closely direct this area.
 Graeme Wotherspoon became Database Manager and worked passionately for Viva! for 10 years; followed by Ashley George and Jeremy Ludlow.
 The dedicated and caring Laura Turner runs the office admin, keeping calm no matter what the weather!

 Juliet and Viva! supporters saved some pig's bacon with the Babe campaign, linked to the film of the same name.
 Juliet also spent two years investigating the UK’s pig farms - filming undercover and researching the industry.
 The resulting ongoing campaign, Pig In Hell, exposes the appalling conditions of Britain's factory farms.
 The footage was shown worldwide by CNN International and detailed information appeared in various magazines.
 Viva! also investigated the farrowing crate – where mother pigs are locked in cages for 28 days each time they give birth – exposing major suppliers of supermarkets in the national press.

 One of the most horrific experiences of Juliet’s career was filming inside a UK abattoir.
 However her efforts proved worthwhile when the footage was shown on national and regional TV.
 Viva! campaigns against mainstream and religious slaughter and stopped brutal ‘home slaughter’ by persuading DEFRA (then MAFF) to ban it.